Polycystic Ovary Syndrome

 Generally Dr. Xing aims to assist patients with PCOS by combining weekly acupuncture sessions with concentrated powdered extracts of Chinese herbs.
 He will also provide dietary and lifestyle advice to his patients, according to their individual circumstances.
 He stresses that good lifestyle habits are very important for women with PCOS who wish to become pregnant.
 Exercise and diet are also the key factors in reducing their risk of endocrinal and metabolic conditions, such as diabetes and heart disease.

 He devises an individualised program for each patient based on the root cause of the excesses or deficiencies of the person’s conditions.
-Treatment may involve acupuncture and Chinese herbal medicine for nourishing kidney Yin and warming kidney Yang in order to help follicular development, clearing the stagnation of liver Qi, dispelling of phlegm/dampness and dredging the meridian in order to promote ovulation.
+Treatment may involve acupuncture and chinese medicine Melbourne for nourishing kidney Yin and warming kidney Yang in order to help follicular development, clearing the stagnation of liver Qi, dispelling of phlegm/dampness and dredging the meridian in order to promote ovulation.
 Anovulatory women should begin to notice signs of ovulation after a few months of treatment.
 Women with belated ovulation will often notice that their ovulation comes earlier and the menstrual cycle becomes more regular.

 Book your appointment today